monktoninc/rebar-reference/README.md

-# rebar-reference
+# Rebar Reference

-Reference documentation for Rebar iOS and Android SDKs
+This repository serves as the source to drive our SDK documentation for both iOS and Android.